What tea is good for a cold? 10 Teas to Fight the Flu

 10 Teas to Fight the Flu

 Hot tea is often the first choice for home treatment of sore throat, fever and cough.
 However, some herbal and real teas might offer more benefits in dealing with common cold or flu.
 Both are caused by hundreds of different viruses, show similar symptoms.
 Unlike the common cold, flu is often associated with other aches and pains and high fever.
+Here are the 10 best teas that may help in preventing, soothing and treating the cold or flu symptoms.

 1. Iceland moss tea